GLOBALLY RECOGNIZED ROSEN LAW FIRM Encourages Stanley Black & Decker, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – SWK

-/EIN News/ -- NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the common stock of Stanley Black & Decker, Inc. (NYSE: SWK) between October 28, 2021 and July 28, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, March 31, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the common stock of Stanley Black & Decker, Inc. SWK between October 28, 2021 and July 28, 2022, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 23, 2023.

 SO WHAT: If you purchased Stanley Black & Decker common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.